Two possibilities for Ontario: hybrids and dedicated sites

 Jenna Parascandalo advocated strongly for a natural burial ground in Hamilton.
 It’s a go, and now Jenna’s moved to Burlington, where she continues to champion the natural burial movement.
 You can reach out to her with any questions at [email protected]

-Sign-up to lend your voice to the cause and get updates on natural burial grounds in Hamilton and Burlington.
+Sign-up to lend your voice to the cause and get semi-annual updates.

 There’s an expansive privately owned property near Metcalfe Rock in Grey Highlands, where a natural burial ground could be situated within the bucolic meadowed and woodland landscape.
 The Municipality of Grey Highlands has approved the idea “in principle” and now Sara, the property owner, proceeds to the next level of approval with the Niagara Escarpment Commission and Grey Sable Conservation Authority.